rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 ### Fine-grained SupplementalGroups control

-SupplementalGroupsPolicy, introduced in v1.31, graduates to beta in v1.33 and gets enabled by default.
-The SupplementalGroupsPolicy field in Pod's Security Context offers two options: the default Merge policy maintains backward compatibility by combining specified groups with those from the container image's `/etc/group` file, while the new Strict policy applies only to explicitly defined groups.
-This feature addresses security concerns where implicit group memberships from container images could lead to unintended file access permissions and bypass policy controls.
+Introduced in v1.31, this feature graduates to beta in v1.33 and is now enabled by default.
+Provided that your cluster has the `SupplementalGroupsPolicy` fearture gate enabled, the `supplementalGroupsPolicy` field within a Pod's `securityContext` offers two options: the default Merge policy maintains backward compatibility by combining specified groups with those from the container image's `/etc/group` file, while the new Strict policy applies only to explicitly defined groups.

+This enhancement addresses security concerns where implicit group memberships from container images could lead to unintended file access permissions and bypass policy controls.

 This work was done as part of [KEP-3619: Fine-grained SupplementalGroups control](https://kep.k8s.io/3619) led by SIG Node.